IIIF/api/source/api/discovery/0.1/index.md

 ## 2. Overview of IIIF Resource Discovery

 In order to discover IIIF resources, the state of the publishing system needs to be communicated succinctly and easily to a consuming system.
 The consumer can then use that information to retrieve and process the resources of interest.
-This communication takes place via the IIIF Discovery API, which uses the W3C [Activity Streams][as2] specification to describe and serialize changes to resources, where the semantics of those changes and the interactions between publishers and consumers are based on those identified by the [ResourceSync][rsync] framework.
+This communication takes place via the IIIF Discovery API, which uses the W3C [Activity Streams][org-w3c-activitystreams] specification to describe and serialize changes to resources, where the semantics of those changes and the interactions between publishers and consumers are based on those identified by the [ResourceSync][org-openarchives-rsync] framework.

 Activities are used to describe the state of the publisher by recording each individual change in order.
 The changes described are the creation, modification and deletion of IIIF Presentation API resources, primarily Collections and Manifests.
 If the consuming application is aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
 The focus on IIIF Collections and Manifests is because these are the main access points to published content and references to descriptive metadata about that content, however Activities describing changes to any resource could be included.